 Medical loans are personal loans that you can use specifically to cover health care costs.
-You can use these loans to pay your medical bills for services you receive that are not covered by insurance.
-If you don’t have health insurance, if you’re forced to receive medical care out of network, and/or if your health insurance only covers a portion of your bills, are all circumstances where medical loans can be an ideal solution to avoid falling deep into debt.
+You can use these to pay your treatment bills for services you receive that are not covered by insurance.
+If you don’t have health insurance, if you’re forced to receive care out of network, and/or if your health insurance only covers a portion of your bills, are all circumstances where this be an ideal solution to avoid falling deep into debt.

 Benefits of Medical Loans

-The main benefit of getting a medical loan is clear: you can get money to pay off your medical bills.
-But medical loans aren’t the only option, and a different course of action might be better suited for your needs.
+The main benefit of getting one is clear: you can get money to pay off your hospital and doctor bills.
+But these aren’t the only option, and a different course of action might be better suited for your needs.

-Before taking out a medical loan, you first need to understand the benefits of it and then weigh those benefits against some of the other options.
+Before taking one out, you first need to understand the benefits of it and then weigh those benefits against some of the other options.

-So what are the benefits of taking out a medical loan to pay your bills?
+So what are the benefits of taking one out to pay your bills?

-- Avoid putting your assets at risk: most of the time, medical loans are unsecured, meaning you do not have to stake any collateral to your ability to pay off the loan on time.
-With a secured loan, you have to put up a valuable asset, like a house, in order to receive the money.
+- Avoid putting your assets at risk: most of the time, these are unsecured, meaning you do not have to stake any collateral to your ability to pay off the balance on time.
+With a secured one, you have to put up a valuable asset, like a house, in order to receive the money.
 If you don’t pay it off in time, you might end up losing your home.
-You don’t want to have to risk losing your property over an unpaid medical loan.
+You don’t want to have to risk losing your property over an unpaid bills.

-- Get money quickly: you can obtain a medical loan relatively easily.
-Whether you apply for loans through an online vendor or go to a bank, it usually doesn’t take long between signing up for a loan and getting the money.
-In a medical emergency, you might not have the luxury of time.
+- Get money quickly: you can obtain onerelatively easily.
+Whether you apply through an online vendor or go to a bank, it usually doesn’t take long between signing up for one and getting the money.
+In an emergency, you might not have the luxury of time.
 Perhaps you need medication or a procedure right away to avoid potentially dangerous consequences.
-If that’s the case for you, getting a medical loan could be a good option to efficiently get the funds you need so you can get the medical treatment you require.
+If that’s the case for you, getting one could be a good option to efficiently get the funds you need so you can get the treatment you require.

-- Secure a reasonable interest rate: A medical loan has the potential to be a cheaper option to finance your medical bills.
-Especially if you have good credit, you can get a loan with a reasonable interest rate that not only provides you with the money you need in the short-term, but that makes it manageable to pay off the loan in the long-term.
-There are numerous places that offer medical loans, and chances are good that you can find a competitive one that makes sense for your circumstances.
+- Secure a reasonable interest rate: These have the potential to be a cheaper option to finance your hospital and doctors bills.
+Especially if you have good credit, you can get one with a reasonable interest rate that not only provides you with the money you need in the short-term, but that makes it manageable to pay off the balance in the long-run.
+There are numerous places that offer them, and chances are good that you can find a competitive one that makes sense for your circumstances.

 There is a caveat, however.
-Not all medical loans offer low interest rates, particularly if your credit score is less than stellar.
+Not all of them offer low interest rates, particularly if your credit score is less than stellar.
 Do the math and make sure that the interest rate you’re offered makes financial sense for you.
-But even if you have bad credit, don’t assume that a medical loan is off the table.
-You often can still manage to find a loan with a reasonable interest rate even with bad credit.
+But even if you have bad credit, don’t assume that this option is off the table.
+You often can still manage to find one with a reasonable interest rate even with bad credit.

-- Use the funds however you want: yes, medical loans are intended to help you pay off your medical bills, but the terms of the loan do not dictate specifically how the funds must be spent.
-Especially since medical costs can change rapidly and unexpectedly, having money from a medical loan is beneficial because you can use the funds however you need to.
-If your circumstances change and you accrue an additional and unforeseen expense, you can still use the funds you’ve gotten from a medical loan to pay off that debt.
-Most lenders offer a wide range of loan amounts, and you might want to consider taking out a bit more than you expect to need.
+- Use the funds however you want: Yes, they are intended to help you pay off your hospital and doctor bills, but the terms do not dictate specifically how the funds must be spent.
+Especially since treatment costs can change rapidly and unexpectedly, having money is beneficial because you can use the funds however you need to.
+If your circumstances change and you accrue an additional and unforeseen expense, you can still use the funds you’ve gotten from one to pay off that debt.
+Most lenders offer a wide range of borrowing limits, and you might want to consider taking out a bit more than you expect to need.
 Even if you need to pay for an operation and you know exactly how much it’ll cost, there might be complications or other expenses after the operation that you hadn’t considered before.
-It would be better to take out a little more with one loan than to have to take out a second.
+It would be better to take out a little more with one than to have to take out a second.

-If you have medical bills to pay off, but you don’t have the cash on hand, there are multiple options to consider.
-Medical loans could be a good option, but it might not be the best one for you and your particular circumstances.
+If you have treatment bills to pay off, but you don’t have the cash on hand, there are multiple options to consider.
+These could be a good option, but it might not be the best one for you and your particular circumstances.
 There are a few reasons why.

-You could get a low interest rate on a medical loan, but you might not.
-There are some places that offer medical loans that aren’t interested in lending to people with poor credit unless the lender is adequately compensated for the risk of taking on a person with a poor credit history.
-As a result, some places offer medical loans with interest rates that can climb as high as 20-30%, or even more.
-If that’s the best offer you can get, then maybe a medical loan isn’t for you.
+You could get a low interest rate, but you might not.
+There are some places that offer them that aren’t interested in lending to people with poor credit unless the lender is adequately compensated for the risk of taking on a person with a poor credit history.
+As a result, some places offer them with interest rates that can climb as high as 20-30%, or even more.
+If that’s the best offer you can get, then maybe it isn’t for you.

 - Request a payment plan: some hospitals or health care providers offer payment plans to their patients.
 With a payment plan, you can negotiate a more friendly timeline for when you need to pay your bills.
-You might be granted enough extra time that would allow you to earn the money you need to pay off the debt without taking out a loan.
+You might be granted enough extra time that would allow you to earn the money you need to pay off the debt without taking one out.

 - Ask for a dsiscount: similarly, you can ask the health care provider if they offer discounts for uninsured patients or individuals who seek their services outside their insurance network.
 Though there’s no guarantee they’ll offer you one, and some hospitals might have a policy not to offer discounts at all, it never hurts to ask.

 A medical loan could be the solution you need to afford the health care treatments your doctor is recommending.
 Don’t despair if your insurance won’t cover it or if you don’t have the money to pay for it.
-With a medical loan, you can borrow the money you need to afford the procedure today and pay off your debt later on.
+You can borrow the money you need to afford the procedure today and pay off your debt later on.